of challenges to be solved

 -

-Explore science, technology, climate, and health challenges
+Explore science, tech, climate, and health challenges

 -